UPDATED JUL 14, 2020

-During the day it’s a zoo, but if you head out early enough (or later in the evening), the Brooklyn Bridge can be a super peaceful spot to run.
+During the day, it’s a zoo, but if you head out early enough (or later in the evening), the Brooklyn Bridge can be a super-peaceful spot to run.
 It’s only 1.1 miles long, so it’s ideal for a short jog out and back from either Manhattan or Brooklyn.
 But if you want to tack on a few more miles, Brooklyn Bridge Park has a 1.3-mile path, plus views of One World Trade, the Statue of Liberty, and the Empire State Building.
 Not a bad way to start your day.

 There’s something about running near the water that makes you forget you’re in one of the biggest cities in the world.
 Take a run through this Upper East Side outdoor oasis for awesome views of the East River, the Roosevelt Island Lighthouse, and Gracie Mansion (home of November Project’s Wednesday morning meet-ups).
-The path is super wide and mostly flat, and runs from 84th St. up to 125th.
+The path is super wide, mostly flat, and runs from 84th St. up to 125th.

-For views of the Statue of Liberty, Brooklyn’s waterfront, South Street Seaport and the Manhattan, Williamsburg, and Brooklyn bridges, take the East River running path from the tip of Manhattan in Battery Park and head north.
+For views of the Statue of Liberty, Brooklyn’s waterfront, South Street Seaport, and the Manhattan, Williamsburg, and Brooklyn bridges, take the East River running path from the tip of Manhattan in Battery Park and head north.
 Enjoy the traffic-free path for nearly 4.5 miles until you reach East 34th St., or peel off at the bridge of your choice and head to Brooklyn for a change of pace.

 Get the latest news on New York City’s fitness scene.